hanhanwu/Hanhan-Spark-Python/README.md

 * [Spark book for beginners][1]
 * [Spark performance tuning tips][4]
 * [Solutions to solve mysterious spark errors][5]
-  * Solution of Problem 1, besides using `toDF()`, you can just use `alias()` to give the dataframe a new name, which is another way to clone the spark dataframe

 ## Setup
 * <b>To run Spark in different situations</b>, check SFU guidance: https://courses.cs.sfu.ca/2016fa-cmpt-732-g5/pages/RunningSpark